Pushing the limits of time beyond the Big Bang singularity: The branch cut universe: Introduction

 Caution should be taken here.
-These equations result from the FLRW metric analytically continued from the real to the complex plane (see~\citep{Zen2020}) and are {\it not} a simply direct generalization of Friedmann's equations from the FLRW single-pole metric.
-Due to the non-linearity of Einstein's equations based on the FLRW metric, such a generalization would not be possible.
-In the present case our treatment results in as a sum of equations associated to infinitely many poles (in tune with Hawking's assumption of infinite number of big bangs that occurred simultaneously) arranged along a line in the complex plane with infinitesimal residues. \item[(b)] To push the limits of the Friedmann field equations beyond the big bang singularity, we shifted the variable $a_{\xi}(t)$ to $a_{\xi}(t) - \chi_{\xi}(t)$, where $\chi_{\xi}(t)$ represents a regularisation variable\footnote{The introduction of a regularizing function at this stage of the formulation is not equivalent to changing the limits of integration of Friedmann's equations in the temporal coordinate to avoid the presence of singularities.
-This is because essential or real singularities at $t = 0$ cannot be transformed away by any coordinate transformation.
-The presence of real singularities where the curvature scalars and densities diverge imply that all physical laws break down.
-The technical procedure adopted here result in solutions conformed by branch cuts that make it possible to contour the singularities, which become branch points.
-This procedure makes it possible to carry out a formal treatment consistent with the Planck scales that establish, following the multiverse conception, the points of confluence between quantum mechanics and general relativity.} extending from the Planck time $t_P$ to the present time $t$; the regularisation functions allows the contour solution-lines to move around the branch cut, since the integration limits can be shifted without altering the continuity of the results so long as the contour-lines does not pass across the complex branch-point related to the brach-cut. \item[(c)] imposing that the multiple singularities of the field equation are confined to the {\it same} universe, by using a Riemann sum to approximate (\ref{NewFE}) to a definite integral\footnote{Which implies the disappearance of the scanning factor $\xi$ on the continuous variable $\chi(t)$.}, we integrated the resulting equation in terms of the continuous variable $\chi(t)$:
+These equations are {\it not} a simply direct generalisation of the conventional Friedmann's equations based on the real FLRW single-pole metric.
+Nor a simple parameterization of $a(t)$.
+Due to the non-linearity of Einstein's equations, such a direct generalisation would not be formally consistent.
+The present formulation as stated earlier, is the outcome of complexifying the FLRW metric and results in a sum of equations associated to infinitely many poles (in tune with Hawking's assumption of infinite number of primordial universes that occurred simultaneously) arranged along a line in the complex plane with infinitesimal residues (for the details see~\citet{Zen2020}).
+The multiverse conception corresponds here to a theoretical mathematical device for implementation of the proposal. \item[(b)] To push the limits of the Friedmann's field equations beyond the primordial singularity, we shifted the variable $a_{\xi}(t)$ to $a_{\xi}(t) - \chi_{\xi}(t)$, where $\chi_{\xi}(t)$ represents a regularisation variable\footnote{The introduction of a regularisation function at this stage of the formulation is not equivalent to changing the limits of the integration of Friedmann's equations to avoid the presence of singularities.
+This is because essential or real singularities at $t = 0$ cannot be removed simply by any coordinate transformation.
+The technical procedure adopted here results in solutions conformed by branch cuts that allow to circumvent the singularities, which in turn become branch points.
+This procedure allows a formal treatment consistent with the Planck scales that establish, according to the multiverse concept, the region of confluence between quantum mechanics and general relativity.} extending from the Planck time $t_P$ to the present time $t$; the regularisation function allows the contour solution-lines to move around the branch cut, since the integration limits can be shifted without altering the continuity of the resulting functions so long as the contour-lines does not cross the complex branch-point related to the branch-cut. \item[(c)] Imposing that the multiple singularities of the field equations are confined to the {\it same} universe and using a Riemann sum to approximate equation (\ref{NewFE}) to a definite integral\footnote{Which implies the disappearance of the scanning index $\xi$ of the multiple universes on the continuous variables $\chi_{\xi}(t)$, $a_{\xi}(t)$, $\rho_{\xi}(t)$, and $p_{\xi}(t)$.}, we integrated the resulting equation in terms of the continuous variable $\chi(t)$:

 This equation may be rewritten in the following form: